JOBS Act Update – Startups May Now Advertise Investment Opportunities

 Published on October 9, 2013

-As we noted in a previous post about the Jobs Act, the Securities and Exchange Commission voted in July to reverse its longstanding prohibition against start-up companies advertising publicly (general solicitation) for investors.
+the Securities and Exchange Commission voted in July to reverse its longstanding prohibition against start-up companies advertising publicly (general solicitation) for investors.
 This change, called “Title II” of the JOBS (Jumpstart our Business Startups) Act, went into effect on Monday, September 23, 2013.
 Now, early-stage companies that are seeking equity funding may now advertise this to a certain audience of investors.

 Simply put, it allows businesses to advertise their need for capital.
 A few important rules apply, and more information is available from the Small Business & Entrepreneurship Council.